Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Some general properties of the full and the reduced spin-orbit Fokker-Planck equations

 With (\ref{eq:new2.44vcdn78}) we arrive at the observation that the information about $\rho[W_f]$ resides entirely in $f_{even}$ and that the information about $\vec{\cal P}[W_f]$ resides entirely in $f_{odd}$.
-Note also by the second equality of (\ref{eq:new2.44vcdn78}) that $f_{odd}$ is never a spin-orbit density.
+Note also by the second equality of (\ref{eq:new2.44vcdn78}) that $f_{odd}$ is never a spin-orbit density (for the notion of spin-orbit density, see Section 12).

 With (\ref{eq:new2.44vcdn77}), (\ref{eq:new2.44vcdn79c}), (\ref{eq:new2.44vcdn79d}) we are led to write the full spin-orbit Fokker-Planck equation, (\ref{eq:new2.44vanewz}), as

 where the linear operators $l_\uparrow$ and $l_\downarrow$ are defined by